li-xisheng/rebyte-docs/Policies/privacy-policies.md

 # Privacy Policies

-At Rebyte AI, we understand the importance of your privacy, and we are committed to protecting it.
+At ReByte AI, we understand the importance of your privacy, and we are committed to protecting it.
 This Privacy Policy explains how we collect, use, and disclose your personal information when you use our website, products, and services.

 We take your privacy seriously and strive to ensure that your personal information is always kept safe and secure.
 To that end, we have implemented a number of security measures to prevent unauthorized access to your data.